 Chris E. Lascarides, MD, Associate Professor, Department of Medicine, Director, Outpatient Facility

 Dr. Lascarides is a board-certified gastroenterologist with expertise in gastroesophageal reflux disease (GERD), Barrett’s esophagus, colon cancer screening, esophageal and gastric screening, difficult to remove colonic polyps, celiac disease, diverticulitis and diverticulosis.
-He is an Associate Professor of Medicine, Division of Gastroenterology and Hepatology, at Stony Brook School of Medicine.
+He is an Associate Professor of Medicine, Division of Gastroenterology and Hepatology, at Renaissance School of Medicine.

 Ellen Li, MD, PhD, Director of GI Translational Research